top of page

 Foresight “Labor Market 2035”

-Together with the Ministry of Education and Science of Ukraine, we initiated and conducted the National Foresight Study "Ukraine - 2035: Human Capital and Labor Market".
+Together with the Ministry of Education and Science of Ukraine, we initiated and conducted the National Foresight Study “Ukraine – 2035: Human Capital and the Labor Market”.

 bg.png.webp